Nicky Rackard: Post-playing career

 Rackard's personal life away from the hurling pitch was a deeply troubled one, marred by excessive drinking.
 His problems with alcohol began while he was studying to be a veterinary surgeon in Dublin.
 In 1951 he suddenly gave up alcohol in a pledge not to drink again after a friend, who was a priest, died.
 When Wexford celebrated All-Ireland success in 1955 and 1956 Rackard was a teetotaller.
 During a visit to New York in 1957, however, Rackard began drinking again and the habit grew progressively worse over the next 12 years.
 In 1965, then a serious alcoholic, he had his first period of hospitalisation to treat the illness.
 At that stage he was drinking daily, however, the treatment didn't work.
 He finally quit by 1970 after joining Alcoholics Anonymous.
-When Rackard quit drink for the final time he was practically broke.
+When Rackard quit drinking for the final time he was practically broke.
 He pieced his life together again, rebuilt his veterinary practice and indulged his passion for horses, enjoying wins in point-to-points and other major race events.

 With the AA he travelled the country helping people who were troubled by alcohol.
 In February 1974 Rackard noticed strange lumps on his neck which he had later removed.
 Later that year he was told he needed another operation and was said to be making good progress.
 In 1975 he spoke out in the Irish Press newspaper about his alcoholism, becoming one of the first people to break the taboo of alcoholism in Ireland.
-Shortly after this it was revealed that the cancer that had previously troubled him had unfortunately not been completely annihilated and had returned.
+Shortly after this, it was revealed that the cancer that had previously troubled him had unfortunately not been completely annihilated and had returned.
 Rackard died at St. Vincent's Hospital in Dublin in 1976 and was universally mourned by the GAA community throughout Ireland.

 Recognition

-Nickey Rackard is generally regarded as perhaps one of the greatest hurlers of all-time.
+Nickey Rackard is generally regarded as perhaps one of the greatest hurlers of all time.
 He was personally honoured by being posthumously named on the Hurling Team of the Century in 1984.
 He was not named on the Hurling Team of the Millennium in 2000, with the full-forward position going to Cork's Ray Cummins.
 His scoring prowess has also earned Rackard a place on the top ten list of all-time scoring greats.
 In 2005 the GAA further honoured Rackard by naming the Nicky Rackard Cup, the hurling competition for Division 3 teams, in his honour.

 In 2006, a Wexford author, Tom Williams, wrote a long-overdue biography of Rackard entitled Cuchulainn's Son – The Story of Nickey Rackard.
 The same author also penned a now well-known song about Rackard many years earlier.
 It too was called Cuchulainn's Son and has been recorded by various artists over the last 20 years and is a lament for the great sportsman.

 In Wexford town, there is a statue to commemorate Rackard, erected in 2012.